apache/accumulo-classloaders/modules/vfs-class-loader/TESTING.md

 cp ./modules/vfs-class-loader/target/vfs-reloading-classloader-1.0.0-SNAPSHOT.jar /tmp/.
 ```

-## Running Accumulo with new VFS ClassLoader as SystemClassLoader
+## Running Accumulo with new VFS ClassLoader as System ClassLoader

 ### Configure Accumulo to use new classloader